nerdgeschoss/shimmer/README.md

 rails db:pull_assets
 ```

 The following ENV values can be set to change their behavior.
+Some of them exist as ENV so projects can set defaults for them in their `.env` or individual coders in their `.env.local` files (eg: automatically dump pulled data with `AUTO_TMP_DUMP=1`).

 `HEROKU_APP=foo-staging` will pull data from the database of the `foo-staging` app on _Heroku_.
 By default, no app is given to the _Heroku_ CLI, which will result in it looking at the _GIT_ remotes for a _Heroku_ app there.